Tap Water Safe

 Yes!
 The tap water is safe to drink.

-Yes, tap water in Milan, Italy is safe to drink.
-It meets European Union standards for quality and purity.
+Tap water in Milan, Italy, is generally safe to drink.
+It meets European Union and Italian drinking water standards.
+Regular monitoring ensures its quality.

 Italy